Frangipani is a shrub used indoors for its appealing blooming and its great ornamental qualities. Outdoors, it only grows well in warm climates.

 Frangipani only requires very little water in winter, but needs more regular watering in spring and summer, especially if it’s hot.

 That is the most essential need for it to bear flowers.
+If you can’t water, the tree will survive even long droughts, but it might not bloom as much.

 - In winter, it is even a good thing to let the soil dry up entirely.